MavenCode/KubeflowTraining/Day5/2_Katib/labs/readme.md

       a.)
 Train your model

       b.)
-Build a Docker image for your job
+Build a Docker image for your job/operator with the training file

       c.)
 Run your Job